blaine-t/codenames/README.md

 - Node - We decided on Node to run our application.
 While we wanted to explore Deno it's hard not to stick with what works

   - Next.js – Used for our full stack approach.
-Powered by React
+Powered by React.
+Due to this we don't have a seperate frontend and backend folder.
+The closest to a backend folder is the app/api folder.
     - React - Our frontend javascript framework that we ended up going with

 - Supabase - We ended up going with Supabase for our database as it has great integration with Next.js and allows us to have an easy auth flow